Skip to main content

 Before we generate logic, we need to tell the tool what tiles to use.

-1. Right-click in your Project window: Create > Dynamic Dungeon > Biome Asset.
+1. Right-click in your Project window: Create > Dynamic Dungeon > Tilemap World Generator > Biome.

 2. Name it CaveBiome.